Complete Subset Averaging with Many Instruments: Abstract

-We propose a two-stage least squares (2SLS) estimator whose first stage is the equal-weight average over a complete subset with $k$ instruments among $K$ available, which we call the \textit{complete subset averaging (CSA) 2SLS}.
+We propose a two-stage least squares (2SLS) estimator whose first stage is the equal-weighted average over a complete subset with $k$ instruments among $K$ available, which we call the \textit{complete subset averaging (CSA) 2SLS}.
 The approximate mean squared error (MSE) is derived as a function of the subset size $k$ by the \citet{nagar1959bias} expansion.
-The CSA-2SLS estimator is obtained by choosing $k$ minimizing the sample counterpart of the approximate MSE.
-We show that this method achieves asymptotic optimality among the class of estimators with different subset sizes.
-A feature of equal-weight averaging is that all the instruments are used.
-To deal with averaging over irrelevant instruments, we generalize the approximate MSE under the presence of a possibly growing set of irrelevant instruments, which suggests to choose a smaller $k$ than otherwise.
-An extensive simulation experiment shows potentially huge improvement in the bias and the MSE by using the CSA-2SLS when instruments are correlated with each other and there exists large endogeneity.
-As an empirical illustration, we estimate the logistic demand function in \citet*{berry1995automobile} and find the estimated coefficient value is better supported by economic theory than other IV estimators. \\\\ Keywords: two-stage least squares, endogeneity, model averaging, equal-weight. \\ JEL Classification: C13, C14, C26.
+The subset size is chosen by minimizing the sample counterpart of the approximate MSE.
+We show that this method achieves the asymptotic optimality among the class of estimators with different subset sizes.
+To deal with averaging over a growing set of irrelevant instruments, we generalize the approximate MSE to find that the optimal $k$ is larger than otherwise.
+An extensive simulation experiment shows that the CSA-2SLS estimator outperforms the alternative estimators when instruments are correlated.
+As an empirical illustration, we estimate the logistic demand function in \citet*{berry1995automobile} and find the CSA-2SLS estimate is better supported by economic theory than the alternative estimates.\\\\ Keywords: two-stage least squares, many instruments, endogeneity, model averaging, equal-weight.